versatiles-org/versatiles-documentation/basics/compendium.md

 - SHOULD handle HTTP header, specifically:
 	- `Content-Type` must accurately represent the MIME type.
 	- `Accept-Encoding` and `Content-Encoding` for data compression; re-compress data as necessary.
 	- `Cache-Control` should be used to manage caching strategies for proxies, CDNs, and browsers.
+Should include `no-transform`.
+	- `Vary` should be set to `Accept-Encoding`.
 	- Implement CORS headers, like `Access-Control-Allow-Origin`, as needed.
 - The server should be aware of its public URL for referencing resources.
 - Organized tile and metadata access through a structured folder hierarchy is recommended: